`The peculiar risk lay in the possibility of

 now called Combe Wood, I observed far off, in the direction of

-nineteenth-century Banstead, a vast green structure, different in
+nineteenth-century Banstead, a vast green structure, different

 character from any I had hitherto seen.
 It was larger than the